• Projects

 • BIO + CV

 Abigail Raphael Collins (b.
-New York) uses experimental documentary and video installation to think about how sound and silence shape our access to history.
-Collins listens from a queer feminist perspective for what gets passed down through generations, beyond what can be spoken: the gaps, silences, and stutters in intimate and historical dialog.
+New York) is an interdisciplinary artist and filmmaker based in Los Angeles, who uses experimental documentary and video installation to think about how sound and silence shape our access to history.
+Collins listens from a queer perspective for what gets passed down through generations, beyond what can be spoken: the gaps, silences, and stutters in intimate and historical dialog.
 Recent exhibitions include REDCAT, A.I.R.
 Gallery, Union Docs, Herbert F. Johnson Museum of Art, Los Angeles Municipal Art Gallery, Pasadena Armory, Marathon Screenings, Torrance Art Museum, and Seoha Gallery.
 She received a BFA from Cooper Union and an MFA from UCLA.
 Collins is the recipient of an NYSCA grant, FCA grant, Toby Devan Lewis Fellowship, and UCIRA grant, as well as residencies at Seoul Art Space Geumcheon, Shandanken Projects and Soil Factory.
 Collins currently teaches video art at California Institute of the Arts, and curated an exhibition at LACE on silence and protest.

 abigail.r.collins@gmail.com